lunchbag/hugo-blog/content/posts/optimizations-for-a-company-of-one.md

 About 3 days before the initial wave of user trials ends, I wrap up my engineering sprint and send out a newsletter detailing the latest features and improvements.
 This re-enforces to new users that the product is under continuous development.

 Finally, I have a drip campaign that automatically notifies a few days before their trial expires and on the actual date of expiry.
-This period of time is when I typically see most users convert.
+This period of time is when I typically see most users convert 🤞.

 # Optimizing Customer Support

 Consistently providing great customer support is a long-term investment for Lunch Money as it is undoubtedly a great way to turn your customers into your champions.

 I used to think that if I were to hire someone, it would first be a customer support agent but I've since been moving away from that idea.
 Users are constantly surprised (in a good way!) when they realize the founder is responding to their bug reports or feature requests directly.

-**I've always believed that customer support would be the most important and the hardest part of the business to scale**, especially if I have the goal of staying a company of one, but over time I've been able to identify areas of trouble within Lunch Money and squash common issues at the source.
+**I've always believed that customer support would be the most important and the hardest part of the business to scale**, especially if I have the goal of staying a company of one.
+As I receive and respond to support tickets, I'm also able to identify and overhaul the common sources of trouble for users.

 Corroborating data from <a href="https://emailmeter.com">EmailMeter</a> and my database, it seems my changes are making a difference.
 Despite a growing user base, inbound support requests remain fairly steady!